Flathead Snowmobile Association

 We are truly blessed with some incredible terrain and trails here in northwest Montana.
 The FSA maintains and grooms three trail systems in the Flathead Valley.
 Over 200 miles of trails are groomed regularly.

 And if you are riding up on State Lands (Olney / Fitzsimmons / Upper Whitefish areas), you need to have a valid Montana Conservation Tag (for every person age 12+).
-Click here to purchase a Conservation Tag.
 This is only needed if you ride on/thru the State Forest.

 Canyon Creek / Desert Mountain